Technology Partnership of Nagoya University

 U.S. Technology Transfer Arm of Nagoya University

-Technology Partnership of Nagoya University, Inc, (NU Tech) promotes tech transfer and research collaboration between US partners and Nagoya University, mainly focusing on Life Sicence and Biotech in Research Triangle Park in North Carolina.
+Technology Partnership of Nagoya University (NU Tech) promotes technology transfer and research collaboration between US partners and Nagoya University, mainly focusing on Life Science and Biotechnology in Research Triangle Park, North Carolina.

-Nagoya University (NU), home to six Nobel Prizes and Blue LED, is an elite educational hub in central Japan.
-Originally established as a temporary hospital and medical school in 1871, NU has been playing various key roles in Japan’s education and research scenes.
-According to world university ranking, NU ranked top 100 in the world and top20 in Asia. .
+Nagoya University (NU) is an elite educational hub in central Japan.
+Originally established as a hospital and medical school in 1871, NU has played crucial roles in Japan’s education and research scenes.
+According to world rankings, NU ranked among the top 100 universities in the world and among the top 20 universities in Asia.

-Currently NU has 14 graduate schools and nine undergraduate schools, in additions to three Research Institutions and 18 Research Centers.
-Over 16,000 full time students study and work with 1,500 full time faculty members and 1,700 staffs.
-NU accepts nearly 1,800 international students from all over the world.
+Currently NU has 14 graduate schools, nine undergraduate schools, three Research Institutions and 18 Research Centers.
+Over 16,000 full time students study and work with 1,500 full time faculty members and 1,700 staff.
+NU accepts nearly 1,800 international students each year from all over the world.